pyndasaivamsi/pyndasaivamsi/README.md

 ### Hey!! 👋 I am Sai Vamsi
- I am an electronics enthusiast and explored web development as well in order to strengthen my skills.
+ I am an Electronics enthusiast and explored Web development as well in order to strengthen my skills.
 Looking forward to explore the practical usage of electronics in real-time.
 <!--
 **pyndasaivamsi/pyndasaivamsi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->